VirtusLab/scala-cli/website/docs/guides/scripts.md

 ### Self executable Scala Script

 You can define a file with the “shebang” header to be self-executable.
-Please remember to use `scala-cli shebang` command, which makes `scala-cli` compatible with Unix shebang interpreter directive.
+Please remember to use `scala-cli shebang` command, which makes Scala CLI compatible with Unix shebang interpreter directive.
 For example, given this script:

 ```scala title=HelloScript.sc
 #!/usr/bin/env -S scala-cli shebang